The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Preliminaries

 The techniques that we use to prove Theorems~\ref{Thm:MainThm} and \ref{thm:genfinite}, and thereby establish the transversality statements needed to produce effective divisors of small slope on $\mm_{22}$ and $\mm_{23}$, are based on tropical and nonarchimedean geometry.
 Let $X$ be a curve of positive genus over an algebraically closed nonarchimedean field $K$ with valuation ring $R$ and residue field $\kappa$, of characteristic zero.
 For simplicity, we assume that $K$ is spherically complete with value group $\RR$.
 An example of such a field is $\mathbb{C}(\!(t^{\mathbb R})\!)$, the field of power series with real exponents and well-ordered support.
 See \cite{Poonen93} for an exposition of nonarchimedean fields with such completeness properties.
 Note that any two uncountable algebraically closed fields of the same cardinality and characteristic are isomorphic \cite[Proposition~2.2.5]{Marker02}.
 In particular, we may choose $K$ to be isomorphic to $\mathbb{C}$, as an abstract field.
 The additional nonarchimedean structure on $K$ gives us access to techniques from tropical geometry and Berkovich theory, just as the Euclidean norm on $\mathbb{C}$ gives access to techniques from Riemann surfaces and complex analytic geometry.

 Since $K$ is spherically complete with value group $\mathbb{R}$, every point in the nonarchimedean analytification $X^\mathrm{an}$ has type 1 or 2.
 Here, a type 1 point is simply a $K$-rational point, and a type 2 point $v$ corresponds to a valuation $\val_v$ on the function field $K(X)$ whose associated residue field is a transcendence degree 1 extension of the residue field $\kappa$ of $K$.
-See \cite{BPR-section5, BPR16} for details on the structure theory of curves over nonarchimedean fields, relations to tropical geometry, and proofs of the basic properties of analytification and tropicalization that we omit.
+See, e.g., \cite[\S3.5]{BPR16}.